• Skip to primary navigation

 • These pancakes freeze really well so feel free to make a double or triple batch and save some for later.

-Can I make these oat flour pancakes vegan?
+Can I make these oat pancakes vegan?

 Can you over mix oat flour?